robocup-logistics/rcll-get-started/README.md

 #### Rules for RCLL
 The rulebook for the RCLL can be found [here](https://github.com/robocup-logistics/rcll-rulebook).
 #### Libraries for RCLL
 There are various libraries to make communication with the refbox easy, at the moment there is one for [Java](https://github.com/robocup-logistics/rcll-java) and one for [C++](https://github.com/fawkesrobotics/protobuf_comm).
 Here you can find an [example](https://github.com/lef98/rcll_refbox_comm_example) that is using the C++ lib.
+For Communication with the refbox there is a mqtt bridge available which can be found [here](https://github.com/robocup-logistics/rcll-mqtt-bridge).

 ### Installation of this Repo
 ##### Prerequisites